msjimc/AgileMultiIdeogram/guide/README.md

 * *Menu options*: This window contains the same menu structure as the ```Linear Ideogram viewer```*window, except of the inclusion of 5 menu options (figure 9):
 *The *Options* menu contains 5 new extra options:
-  1) The *Make gap between autozygous regions bigger* and *Make gap between autozygous regions narrower* menu options increase and decrease the gap between the consecutive individuals.
+  1) The *Make gap between autozygous regions bigger* and *Make gap between autozygous regions narrower* menu options increase and decrease the gap between the consecutive individuals (compare Figure 8 to 9).
-  2) The *Make autozygous regions deeper* and *Make autozygous regions thinner* menu options increase and decrease the thickness of the blocks used to show the extent of the autozygous regions.
+  2) The *Make autozygous regions deeper* and *Make autozygous regions thinner* menu options increase and decrease the thickness of the blocks used to show the extent of the autozygous regions (compare Figure 8 to 9).
   3) The *Scale to chromosome 1* menu option sets whether the selected chromosome spans the entire image or is drawn to the same scale as chromosome 1 would be.

 <hr />